MathildeMG/a-network-of-one-s-own/README.md

 1. women_scientist_name_cleaned: is the very inital collection of the womens informations form the Biographical Dictionnary of Women in science[^1].
 2. all-names-processed: is the data unsed to conduct the crossreferencing.

+The datasets "231116_nodes.csv" and "231116_all_edges_above0_2.csv" which appear in the python script is the data provided by Silvia Donker and which she used for her subproject mentioned in chapter 4 of the dissertation.